 WHITE CULTURE?

-BUT White Culture should also be celebrated and accepted.
+BUT in our view White Culture should also be celebrated and accepted.
 There should be as much pride in White Culture as there is in Black Culture.

 How so, if it is has been that negative and oppressive force?